-Turons on Whorled Water-milfoil
+Turions on Whorled Water-milfoil

-From the Barmston Drain on Swinemoor: bright green turion growing on Whorled Water-milfoil.
+Retrieved by Bill Dolling rom the Barmston Drain on Swinemoor: bright green turion growing on Whorled Water-milfoil.
 A turion is a wintering bud formed from a modified shoot apex, produced in autumn.
 It will detach itself and sink to the bottom where the mud will be warm enough to preserve it, rising in spring.

 Gabrielle Jarvis, 21 September 2021

 A group of Buff-tip caterpillars

 found by Bill Dolling demolishing English Elm leaves at Welwick.
 The adult moth is perfectly camoflaged as a piece of dead twig but is sometimes caught in moth traps (below RM Wawne).

 The above plant appeared in our greenhouse a few weeks ago and was allowed to grow until an identification was possible.
 The characteristic fruits show it to be Datura ferox - Longspine Thorn-apple.